 Much later, his choice of the profession had him laughing off his critics - he walked away with an Oscar!

 Ernest Borgnine might arguably be best remembered as the voice of Mermaid Man in Spongebob Squarepants.
 Kids all over just love Mermaid Man and all it takes is to tell them that the legendary old character's voice is no more to evoke a sympathetic reaction from them.

-As opposed to popular notion, Borgnine did not seem to take offence at being recognized as a cartoon character's voice at all.
-When asked in a radio show once on how it felt to be termed as a silly cartoon character, Borgnine promptly replied with a "I love it!".
+As opposed to popular notion, Borgnine did not seem to take offense at being recognized as a cartoon character's voice at all.
+When asked in a radio show once how it felt to be termed as a silly cartoon character, Borgnine promptly replied with an "I love it!".

-Apart from this, he was a well established actor who had even earned an Oscar.
-But truth remains that he is still remembered for his voice as the Mermaid Man and as I see all those tweets at the moment I can confirm that many more people out there feel the same way too.
+Apart from this, he was a well-established actor who had even earned an Oscar.
+But the truth remains that he is still remembered for his voice as the Mermaid Man and as I see all those tweets at the moment I can confirm that many more people out there feel the same way too.